-This is a very common question women ask of their doctors.
-Unfortunately, some women who have leakage don’t ask the question because they have been led to believe that it is normal, or that nothing can be done.
-This question is so important because it opens the door for education about your body and an opportunity to improve your wellbeing and quality of life at any age.
+This is is one of the most common questions we hear.
+Unfortunately, some people don’t ask because have been led to believe that it is normal and/or there’s nothing that can be done about it.
+This question is so important because it opens the door to learn more about your body and the opportunity to improve your wellbeing and quality of life at any age.

-Urinary leakage with activity or cough is common but not a normal state of being.
-I often point out to women when they ask this question that it would be similar to asking “I need reading glasses now to see the small print; is that normal?”
-It is common for eyesight to change, especially as we get older, but it is NOT something that we consider a normal state or expect you to just “live with.”
-Similarly, leakage of urine with activity, coughing or laughing is common in women (as many as one in four or more as we age), but it is most certainly not something that is normal that you just have to live with.
+Urinary leakage with activity or cough is, in fact, common–but not normal.
+It would be similar to asking “I need reading glasses now to see the small print; is that normal?”
+It is common for eyesight to change, especially as we get older, but it is NOT something that we consider a normal state or expect people to just “live with.”
+Similarly, leakage of urine with activity, coughing or laughing is common in women (as many as one in four or more as we age), but it is most certainly not something that you just have to live with.